Market Penetration Strategy

 Programs providing rewards, points, special offers, and VIP access entice repeat purchases and increased spending over time from your customers.
 Loyal customers often expand purchasing.

-Example: With Online Fashion Inc., you may provide exclusive early access to sales for loyal customers.
+For example, with Online Fashion Inc., you can provide exclusive early access to sales for loyal customers.

 Step 8 – Feedback Collection